Your SaaS positioning is the reason why you are losing money

 How can you tell the difference?

-Here a 5 signs your company’s difficulties may actually lie in your SaaS positioning.
+Here are 5 signs your company’s difficulties may actually lie in your SaaS positioning.

 Underperforming marketing

-You have tried it all, you even accepted to film Tiktok videos, but your marketing metrics are lower than ever.
+You have tried it all, you even accepted filming TikTok videos, but your marketing metrics are lower than ever.

 It seems like you have so much trouble bringing your message out to the world.